 AAI senior fellows are active participants and shapers of our intellectual programming and in some cases teach in our summer seminars.

-DR. Sarah byers
+Prof. Sarah byers

 Sarah Byers is an associate professor of Augustine and Ancient Greek Philosophy at Boston College.
 She received her PH.D in Philosophy from the University of Toronto.
 Her research interests include Augustine, Hellenistic philosophy, the History of ethics, the History of metaphysics (especially ancient and medieval).